VatsalSy/occusage/docs/guide/configuration.md

 ### Automatic Detection

-ccusage automatically searches for Claude Code data in these locations:
+occusage automatically searches for Claude Code data in these locations:

 - **`~/.config/claude/projects/`** - New default location (Claude Code v1.0.30+)
 - **`~/.claude/projects/`** - Legacy location (pre-v1.0.30)

 ::: info Directory Change
-The directory change from `~/.claude` to `~/.config/claude` in Claude Code v1.0.30 was an undocumented breaking change. ccusage handles both locations automatically for compatibility.
+The directory change from `~/.claude` to `~/.config/claude` in Claude Code v1.0.30 was an undocumented breaking change. occusage handles both locations automatically for compatibility.
 :::

 ### Search Priority

-When `CLAUDE_CONFIG_DIR` is not set, ccusage searches in this order:
+When `CLAUDE_CONFIG_DIR` is not set, occusage searches in this order:

 1. `~/.config/claude/projects/` (preferred)
 2. `~/.claude/projects/` (fallback)